 The Power of Now.
 If you’re needing a life-changing outlook on living in the now and letting go of the past, this is a must.
 This book literally, changed my life.
-In 2012 I was living in Australia and had left behind an awful relationship aka a lot of baggage in San Francisco.
-I thought that moving down under would erase all the bad vibes… and little did I know, a little book was all I needed.
+In 2012 I was living in Australia after parting ways with an awful relationship.
 I was living with an Irish couple and they had a few books sitting on their bookcase in our living room.
 I wanted something to skim through while laying by the pool, and I ended up finishing it in a day (have read it twice since).
-It changed my attitude, the weight on my shoulders, and way of thinking.
+It completely changed my way of thinking, removed the weight from my shoulders with my ex, and I felt like myself again.
 Side note: this was also amazing because it was early into my 6 months living there, so I could actually breathe and just enjoy it to the fullest.
 Thank you, Eckhard Tolle!

 What do you look to when you really want to feel that amazing can’t-stop-won’t-stop inspiration?
 I hope you’re having a wonderful week, talk soon!